 EMS Medical Direction- It is the expectation of the MHRETAC that the EMS Medical Directors will be active and involved in trauma destination decisions and oversight of the agencies for which they are responsible.
-Transport to Non-Designated Free Standing Emergency Rooms and Free-Standing Emergency Departments with or without hospital affiliation are at the discretion and guidelines of the Medical Director for each agency.
+The MHRETAC expects EMS medical directors use medical expertise and patient centered principles in all their decisions.
+Transport to Non-Designated Free-Standing Emergency Rooms and Free-Standing Emergency Departments with or without hospital affiliation are at the discretion and guidelines of the Medical Director for each agency.